CarlosHe/DelphiCieloECommerce/README.md

-# CieloAPI
+# Cielo e-commerce API
-Communication with Cielo API
+Communication with Cielo e-commerce API using Delphi